 The ponytail is one of the most versatile hairstyles out there.
 Even on your wedding day, you can take this style to the next level by adding a few glamorous details.
 For an ultra-flattering look, be sure to create lots of volume at the crown of your head.
 Use hair extensions to give the ponytail extra thickness, and cover any hair elastics or pins by wrapping a piece of hair around it.
 The bonus of a ponytail is that there’s no hair to hide or distract from your make-up, and you can show off a pair of gorgeous statement earrings too.

-For the more bohemian brides, a side braid is a great wedding day hairstyle.
+A side braid is a great wedding day hairstyle for the more bohemian brides.
 It’s feminine and stylish without being too fussy or ‘done up.’
-Because this style looks best when worn in a loose and relaxed way, you’ll never have to worry about fixing your hair on your wedding day!
+Because this style looks best when worn loosely and relaxed, you’ll never have to worry about fixing your hair on your wedding day!
 A side braid is an effortless, romantic style that gets better the longer you wear it.
 It also won’t fall victim to sudden weather changes, like wind or humidity.

 Loose waves are the ideal hairstyle for brides planning a beach wedding.
 They also suit those with naturally long and thick hair with a wavy texture.
 To make the most of the style, dust your roots with volumizing powder and use a finishing spray to prevent your waves from getting fluffy.
 Loose waves also look beautiful when paired with hair accessories like clips, flowers, and headbands.
 Another popular choice is a half-up style with loose waves underneath.

-There’s no better time to let your curls shine than your wedding day.
-Make sure your kinks and coils are on point by prepping with a moisturizing product and finishing with a curl-defining spray.
-While many curly-haired brides choose to let their mane run free, there are also lots of styling options available.
-One popular choice is a half-up, half-down look.
+There’s no better time to let your curls shine than on your wedding day.
+Ensure your kinks and coils are on point by prepping with a moisturizing product and finishing with a curl-defining spray.
+While many curly-haired brides choose to let their mane run free, many styling options are also available.
+One popular choice is a half up half down look.
 It shows off your texture but ensures your face isn’t overwhelmed with hair.
 It’s also ideal if you’re having a summer wedding and don’t want to overheat!

-For brides who love vintage style, a hairstyle from a bygone era is the only choice on their wedding day.
-If your wedding dress is vintage or vintage-inspired, opt for a hairstyle from the same decade.
+For brides who love vintage hairstyles, a style from a bygone era is the only choice on their wedding day.
+If your wedding dress is vintage or-inspired, opt for a hairstyle from the same decade.
 With the 100th anniversary of the roaring ’20s just around the corner – and Downton Abbey back on the big screen – many brides are also embracing the finger wave updo.

 The low bun is sleek and chic.
 That makes it ideal for brides who want a modern, on-trend hairstyle to go with their equally understated gown.
 Pearls are one of the significant trends in hair accessories this season and make a great addition to a low bun hairstyle.
 Because all your hair is pulled back, it’s also important to remember that all eyes will be on your face.
 As a result, glowing skin and perfect makeup are essential when wearing a low bun.